Law Society of Hong Kong: Finance

-In 2006, the Society's income was HK$86.0 million, HK$46.26 million being raised through annual practising certificate fees and membership subscriptions.
+In 2006, the Society's income was HK$86 million, HK$46.26 million being raised through annual practising certificate fees and membership subscriptions.

+The Society had an annual income budget of HK$80.6 million for 2007.
 In 2007, the Society's income was HK$91.6 million, HK$47.7 million being raised through annual practising certificate fees and membership subscriptions.

-The fee for a practising certificate was HK$6,800 and the fee for membership subscription was HK$1,200.

-The Society had an annual income budget of HK$80.6 million for 2007.

 In 2017, the Society generated an income of HK$103 million, out of which HK$47 million was raised through annual practising certificate fees.
 The annual practising certificate fee in 2017 was HK$5,000 and membership fee was HK$800.

+As of January 2026, the fee for a practising certificate was HK$6,500 and the fee for membership subscription was HK$2,500.